If you’ve suffered an injury at the fault of someone else, you may be eligible for compensation from the at-fault party.

-Pain and suffering.
-It’s a phrase we hear often with personal injury claims.
-But what does it really mean and how do you calculate it?
+Once we get started, you have two types of proof to determine your compensation.
+Medical bills and other special damages are easier to calculate, but there’s also the question of pain and suffering.
+It’s a phrase we often hear with personal injury claims.
+But what does it really mean, and how do you calculate it?

 Defining Pain and Suffering

 In the legal world, “pain and suffering” refers to the combined physical and emotional damage sustained by an individual after an injury caused by another’s negligence.

 Another way to put it is that pain and suffering damages address the overall loss of comfort, happiness and opportunity after an incident.

 Special versus General Damages

 There are two types of “damages” measured after a car accident or personal injury.
 Special damages include: medical treatment costs (both past and anticipated future), lost wages, and any property damage (such as your vehicle).
 Special damages can be easier to calculate because the expenses have clear costs/concrete numbers.

 General damages are more difficult to calculate.
 Pain and Suffering falls under general damages and can include mental distress, a physical disability caused by an accident, and measures of a lowered quality of life.